NadavLor/windbg-ext-mcp/README.md

 - *"What's the current thread's stack trace?"*
 - *"Analyze the memory at address 0x1000"*
 - *"Help me understand this crash dump"*
+- *"Set a breakpoint on nt!NtCreateFile and continue execution"*
+- *"Step through the next 3 instructions and show me the registers"*

 ---